Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-6/problem_2.md

 This is to be done with recursion.

-**Notice: The input tree is NOT necessarily a binary search tree.**

 ***Important Assumptions:***

-1. The given two nodes always exist in the given tree
+1. The given two nodes always exist in the given tree.
 2. All nodes in a given tree have unique values.
+3. The input tree is NOT necessarily a binary search tree.